khalid-hussain/shaheen/chap16.md

 A horseman came forward and said to Moosa, "No one knows the whereabouts of the Sultan.
 Some men have seen his vacant horse."

-A sort of anxiety appeared on Badr Bin Mughira's face and he said, "I thought that the soldiers of Granada had freed themselves from the burden of the corpse by now.
+A sort of anxiety appeared on Badr bin Mughira's face and he said, "I thought that the soldiers of Granada had freed themselves from the burden of the corpse by now.
 If by the Sultan you mean Abu Abdullah, then I'm afraid he could have reached Granada once again and might have ordered the gates of the